cyberpyre-dev/cyberpyre-mkdocs/docs/cyberware.md

 Custom Weapon Augmentations may vary in Cyberware Density depending on their range and unqiue capabilities.
 If developing a custom Weapon Augmentation for a player, Storytellers should follow the following criteria:

-- 1 level of Cyberware Density for weapons which deal +1 or +2 Aggravated damage to mortals and Superficial Damage to vampires.
+- 1 level of Cyberware Density for weapons which deal +1 or +2 Aggravated damage to mortals and Superficial damage to vampires.
-- 2 levels of Cyberware Density for weapons which deal +3 or +4 Aggravated damage to mortals and Superficial Damage to vampires, or for weapons which deal +1 and +2 Aggravated damage to vampires, or for weapons which deal direct Cyberware Damage.
+- 2 levels of Cyberware Density for weapons which deal +3 or +4 Aggravated damage to mortals and Superficial damage to vampires, or for weapons which deal +1 and +2 Aggravated damage to vampires, or for weapons which deal direct Cyberware Damage.
 - 3 levels of Cyberware Density for weapons which deal +3 or +4 Aggravated damage to vampires, or for weapons which deal direct Cyberware Damage.